insidegadgets/LiPo-Battery-Gauge/README.md

 # LiPo-Battery-Gauge
-For the GBA but should work on the DMG, GBC, MGB
+For the GBA but could work on the DMG, GBC, MGB
+License: CC-BY-NC

 The ATtiny48 part number to order is any of these:
 ATTINY48-MMU